repology/repology-rules/README.md

 #### addflag

-Sets a virtual flag (arbitrary string) which only exists for the duration of rule processing and may be checked in the following rules.
+Sets a virtual flag (arbitrary string) which only exists for the duration of rule processing, and may be checked in the following rules.

 ```yaml
 - { name: python, addflag: not_python_module }